banzai-inc/fixtures-component/README.md

 Because we're dealing with fixtures – sample data – it's assumed you'll be applying them to either a development or test system.

-There are two ways to use `fixtures-component`: 1) with a fixtures adapter, tailored for your database, or 2) a plain-jane, custom `setup` function.
-A JDBC adapter comes built-in.
+There are two ways to use `fixtures-component`:

+1) A fixtures adapter, tailored for your database, or
+2) A plain-jane, custom `setup` function.

+A JDBC adapter comes built-in for method #1.

 ### 1) Using an Adapter